 sudo apt install steam-installer steam-devices

-Option 2: Install Steam on Ubuntu via Steam APT Repository
+Option 2: Install Steam via Official Steam Repository

-This command securely downloads the GPG key and stores it in your system’s keyring.
+The curl command above downloads the GPG key over HTTPS and converts it to binary format in your system’s keyring directory.

 sudo apt update